-GUARANTEED
+GUARANTEED PAY

-PAY is a fixed component, which reflects individual contribution and market value for respective roles, with internal and external equity being cornerstones for setting guaranteed pay.
+is a fixed component, which reflects individual contribution and market value for respective roles, with internal and external equity being cornerstones for setting guaranteed pay.

-- + Guaranteed pay consists of salary, benefits and retirement fund contributions. - Positioned at market median (per job grade taking into consideration the size and complexity of the role).
-The committee considers the impact of any guaranteed pay increase on the total remuneration package. - Paid monthly in cash net of allocations to retirement fund, insured benefits and medical aid. - Guaranteed pay (and other elements of the remuneration package) are paid in different currencies as appropriate to reflect the geographic location of the executive. - Reviewed annually taking account of Group performance, individual performance, changes in responsibility, levels of increase in the market and levels of increase for the broader employee base. - Benchmarking is performed relative to peer companies listed on the JSE for executive directors and for prescribed officers.
+- Guaranteed pay consists of salary, benefits and retirement fund contributions. - Positioned at market median (per job grade taking into consideration the size and complexity of the role).
+The remuneration committee considers the impact of any guaranteed pay increase on the total remuneration package. - Paid monthly in cash net of allocations to retirement fund, insured benefits and medical aid. - Guaranteed pay (and other elements of the remuneration package) is paid in different currencies as appropriate to reflect the geographic location of the executive. - Reviewed annually, taking account of Group performance, individual performance, changes in responsibility, levels of increase in the market and levels of increase for the broader employee base. - Benchmarking is performed relative to peer companies listed on the JSE for executive directors and for prescribed officers.
 The Oil & Gas business platform CEO is benchmarked against an appropriate peer group of Australian companies.

-- + There is no prescribed maximum annual increase.
-However, increases will normally be in line with the general level of increase in the market against which the executive's salary is benchmarked. - + On occasions a larger increase may be awarded to recognise, for example, development in role or change in responsibility.
+• There is no prescribed maximum annual increase.
+However, increases will normally be in line with the general level of increase in the market against which the executive's salary is benchmarked.

+• On occasions a larger increase may be awarded to recognise, for example, development in role or change in responsibility.

-BENEFITS are
+BENEFITS

-provided at competitive levels to attract and retain suitably qualified and experienced executives.
+are provided at competitive levels to attract and retain suitably qualified and experienced executives.

-+ Benefits such as travel allowances, insurance policies relating to death-inservice and disability benefits and medical aid are included in guaranteed pay.
+Benefits such as travel allowances, insurance policies relating to death-in-service and disability benefits and medical aid are included in guaranteed pay.

-- + There are no prescribed maximum values.
+- There are no prescribed maximum values.
 However reference is made to market practice and benchmarks. - Company contributions for disability and death benefits in South Africa are based on pensionable salary.
 The contribution rates are reviewed annually.

-RETIREMENT FUND contributions are
+RETIREMENT FUND

-made to provide competitive post-employment income to attract and retain suitably qualified and experienced executives.
+contributions are made to provide competitive post-employment income to attract and retain suitably qualified and experienced executives.

-- Executives in South Africa contribute to the Murray & Roberts Retirement Fund, which is a defined contribution pension fund.
-From July 2018 contributions are made to the Sanlam Umbrella Pension Fund, which is a defined contribution pension fund. - In Australia contributions are made, as part of guaranteed pay, to a superannuation fund structured as a defined contribution fund.
+- Executives in South Africa contribute to the Sanlam Umbrella Pension Fund, which is a defined contribution pension fund. - In Australia contributions are made, as part of guaranteed pay, to a superannuation fund structured as a defined contribution fund.

-+ Maximum company contributions are set according to local retirement fund rules.
+• Maximum company contributions are set according to local retirement fund rules.

-SHORT-TERM INCENTIVES
+SHORT-TERM

-drive Group and team financial performance, as well as individual performance for non-financial measures, in order to deliver sustained shareholder value.
+drive Company and team financial performance, as well as individual performance for non-financial measures, in order to deliver sustained shareholder value.
 It also provides alignment with shareholders through a deferred component.